naorlivne/drone-pulumi/README.md

 #### pulumi_command

-The command to run in the container, defaults to `pulumi up --non-interactive --skip-preview`.
+The command to run in the container, defaults to `pulumi up --non-interactive --skip-preview --yes`.

 #### pulumi_dependencies